Skip to main content

 Description

-Who's Carl This Time?, Not My Job about the person responsible for current hits, Listener Limerick Challenge, Bluff the Listener about a new revelation about the tobacco industry, Who's Carl This Time?
-Round II
+Opening Round; Who's Carl This Time?; Week in Review; Not My Job about unlikely pop hits; Listener Limerick Challenge; Week in Review; Bluff the Listener about a new revelation about the tobacco industry; Who's Carl This Time? #2; Lightning Fill-in-the-Blank; Panelist Predictions: who will host next year's Oscars?